voicevox-playground-tui

 - Why a native application?

 - Do one thing well.
-I wanted a small application that does one small thing well.
+I wanted a small-scale application that does one small thing well.

-- However, I don’t intend to implement standard I/O to make it part of a toolchain (out of scope).
+- However, there are no plans to implement standard I/O to make it part of a toolchain (out of scope).

-- Clipboard.
-The impetus was realizing I could quickly implement clipboard playback with Python via Claude chat, then brainstorming in Obsidian while playing it back, and when I casually threw that idea to Claude chat, this application was quickly created.
+- Clipboard: The inspiration came when I quickly implemented clipboard playback in Python using Claude chat, then brainstormed in Obsidian while playing it back, and when I casually threw that idea to Claude chat, this application quickly came to be.

 - Easy OS integration.
 Easy local WAV file saving (future).
 Easy playback from clipboard (future).